quaidkhalid/ViatalGuide-powered-by-Gemme-2/readme.md

 VitalGuide bridges the gap between life-threatening emergencies and the lack of conventional communication methods.
 Whether you are an individual in need of immediate assistance, a community leader coordinating disaster response, or a first responder managing chaotic situations, VitalGuide equips you with lifesaving knowledge anytime, anywhere.

 ---
+### Prerequisites
+#### Install Ollama
+VitalGuide requires Ollama to run the Gemma model locally.

+Install Ollama by following the instructions from the Ollama website.

+Once installed, pull the required Gemma model by running:

+    ```bash
+    ollama pull gemma2:2b

+    ```
+This step downloads the Gemma2:2b model necessary for the app to function properly.

+---

 ## Installation